How to Store Microgreens to Maximize Shelf Life

 The knife will turn upwards and cut the stem at an angle, increasing the surface area for oxidation.
 Short pulls with the blade are best.

-Use a sharp knife to harvest microgreens you plan to store and don't cut too many at once when harvesting.
+Use a sharp knife to harvest the microgreens you plan to store, and don’t cut too many at once when harvesting.

 Don't Wash Microgreens Before Storing